riship-dev/Data-Structures-and-Algorithms/section11_linkedList/193_deleteNodeLL/193_deleteNodeLL.md

         current = current->next;
 ```

-- If the linked list is not empty and the index is within valid bounds, the function initializes a pointer `current` to the `head` of the linked list.
+- If the linked list is not empty, the index is within valid bounds, and it's not the special case of index 0, the function initializes a pointer `current` to the `head` of the linked list.

 - A `for` loop is used to traverse the linked list to the node just before the desired deletion point (at index - 1).
 The loop increments `i` until it reaches `index - 1`, adjusting the `current` pointer accordingly.